-As a beta feature, mediasoup support in OpenVidu comes with a handful of limitations that will be solved in the near future, when it finally reaches the General Availability stage.
+As a beta feature, mediasoup support in OpenVidu and High Availability deployments comes with a handful of limitations that will be solved in the near future, when it finally reaches the General Availability stage.
 These are:

-- There is no support for the forced media codec feature yet.
+- There is no support for the forced video codec feature yet (configuration property

 - Firefox for Android has been proven to present some issues.